FAQs | On Delivering Electives at NLSIU

 I will be teaching alongside my full-time job; is there any flexibility on class timings?

 A majority of our visiting faculty teach in conjunction with their full-time work commitments, whether court-based practice or otherwise.
-Classes are held between 8.50 hours and 19.10 hours on weekdays.
+Classes are held between 9 am and 7 pm on weekdays.
 Our morning and evening class slots typically allow faculty to fit in other commitments.
-Alternatively, you can opt to teach in the intensive format, which will require only 2 (two) continuous weeks of full-day commitment.

 Can more than one faculty member co-teach the course?